aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 This project utilizes the [PS2EXE module](https://github.com/MScholtes/PS2EXE) created by Markus Scholtes.
 I have used this open-source tool to compile my custom PowerShell logic into a user-friendly binary format during local testing.

-For public portfolio review, the readable PowerShell source file is provided instead of the unsigned executable.

 ---

 ## 🔐 Security & Transparency Note